jeromeguillaume/konnect-keycloak-portal-dcr/README.md

 git clone https://github.com/jeromeguillaume/konnect-keycloak-portal-dcr.git
 ```

-#### Deploy a Kong Gateway
+#### Choose a Kong Gateway deployment
-Choose a type of Kong Gateway and deploy it:
+Choose a type of Kong Gateway from this list:
 1) Serverless: [Doc](https://developer.konghq.com/gateway/topology-hosting-options/#serverless-gateways)
 2) Dedicated Cloud Gateway: [Doc](https://developer.konghq.com/gateway/topology-hosting-options/#dedicated-cloud-gateways)
 3) Self-hosted: [Doc](https://developer.konghq.com/gateway/install/)

 Select the best option in regards your technical environment.
-For the rest of the document we use a Serverless Kong Gateway
+The Gateway self-hosted deployment needs to be reachable by Konnect by using a public IP or public FQDN.
+For the rest of the document **we use a Serverless Kong Gateway**

 #### Install decK
 See installation [doc](https://developer.konghq.com/deck/?tab=windows#install-deck)